dr-bo-wen/ISM480_OOP_Mini-project_1/README.md

-Identify 3 classes that might be needed for a program developed for a Bank and create them using Python.
+Identify 3 classes that might be needed for a system developed for a Bank and create them using Python.

 For example: **Bank**: **CheckingAccount**, **SavingAccount**, **Employee**.